ZeroStudMuffin/CEA2/INITIAL.md

 ## FEATURE:

-- [ ] "debug" mode enabled by a small checkbox on the apps home page
-- [ ] debug mode does not allow records to be sent
+- [ ] Checkbox above the debug checkbox enables "Batch Binning" mode
+- [ ] Batch binning changes capture button to a square and adds a button to the right of the capture button called "Add Item"
+- [ ] Capture button works like normal.
+- [ ] Add Item button adds the current roll number and customer name to a list, then clears the textview, and gets ready for another capture.
-- [ ] debug mode adds a small button to the bin locator screen that pops up a window with the most recent unfiltered OCR result and the bounding box sizes.
+- [ ] List of items ready to have a bin number added is available in a pop-up window similar to the "OCR raw text" button and pop-up wundow.
-- [ ] debug mode adds a small button to the bin locator screen that hides the "TOP" and crop box indicators.
-Then, shows the bitmap area being captured by the last "capture" button press. pressing the button again returns to the normal view.
+- [ ] When Set Bin is used, set the bin for all records in the list as well as the one that had just been captured but was not added to the list yet.
+- [ ] Send Record now sends each item on the list.
+Each item is sent as its own record.
+After sending the records, everything is cleared and made ready for another batch.

 ## EXAMPLES: